It was elegant. It was beautiful. The game should be beautiful, like a well-executed war.

-- Cristiano Ronaldo (Cristiano Ronaldo dos Santos Aveiro) from Portugal, of Manchester United and then Real Madrid.
+- Cristiano Ronaldo (Cristiano Ronaldo dos Santos Aveiro): Began his senior career at Sporting Clube de Portugal, before moving on to Manchester United and then Real Madrid.
 "A whooshing force of speed, skill and hair gel", according to Sports Illustrated.
 He's one of the great players nowadays, despite being sometimes a bit of a Spoiled Brat.
-He's Messi's ArchEnemy, so expect a lot of discussion and rivalry between Real Madrid and Barcelona fans, as well as fans of the players themselves.
+He's Messi's Arch-Enemy, so expect a lot of discussion and rivalry between Real Madrid and Barcelona fans, as well as fans of the players themselves.
 He won the Ballon D'Or in 2013, ending Messi's reign of four consecutive Ballons.